pycon-mentored-sprints/community-handbook/docs/participants/02-asking-questions.md

 print(spam)
 ```

-We have now traced back the exception to a line of code calling the division function with a divisor of 0.
+We have now traced the exception to a line of code calling the division function with a divisor of 0.
-This is a simplified example, but the exact same steps apply to more complex situations as well.
+This is a simplified example, but the same steps apply to more complex situations as well.

 ### The error is sometimes in the line **before** the line in the traceback